 Once on the other side of the creek, the trail flattened out a little.
 From somewhere, I found the energy to generate a significant burst of speed, and we practically ran down the valley.
 A light rain began to fall, on and off.
 Even though we were getting wet, we couldn’t stop.
-My legs felt like they were on fire, as though I was borrowing from tomorrow to speed through today on time.
+My legs felt like they were on fire, as though I was borrowing from tomorrow to speed through today.

 Reaching the Company Creek Trail trailhead just after 3 pm gave us about 20 minutes to make it about a mile to Harlequin Bridge and Stehekin Road, where we could catch a bus into town.
 Four times a day, a bus runs from Stehekin ten miles up the road to High Bridge (where the PCT crosses) and back.
 Harlequin Bridge is about four miles from Stehekin, so while it wouldn’t be the worst thing in the world if we missed the bus, we’d get to town much later than we wanted.